haliltuncerkaya/haliltuncerkaya.github.io/blog.md

 So, there are no design issues related to the mission itself.
 But what is wrong with it then?

 Firstly, there is an issue related to PC players.
 It is evident that this mission is designed to be played with a gamepad, as the developers prioritized console versions and their control schemes.
 Without rumble pads and with the awkward keyboard control scheme of the PC version, this mission became even more challenging.
-Also, it should be remembered that, when Vice City was released in 2002, gamepads were not a common accesory in PC gaming.
+Also, it should be remembered that, when Vice City was released in 2002, gamepads were not a common accessory in PC gaming.

 Second one is the timing of the mission's appearance.
 Depending on your playstyle, this mission can be encountered very early in the game, around the 9th or 10th mission.
 With the skills required to handle this mission, it should have appeared later in the game, perhaps as the 40th mission or so (Vice City offers a total of 59 missions).